liseda-lab/REx/README.md

 If you use this code in your research, please cite the following paper:

 ```
-If you use this code, please cite our paper
 @inproceedings{nunesRewarding2025,
   title     = {Rewarding Explainability in Drug Repurposing with Knowledge Graphs},
   author    = {Nunes, Susana and Badreddine, Samy and Pesquita, Catia},